tanushreebanerjee/cmsc740-review-materials/review_part4_geometry_reconstruction.md

 ### Reconstruction Methods

 #### 1. Delaunay Triangulation

-- Connect points to form triangles
+**Definition:**
+- Dual graph of Voronoi diagram
+- Delaunay vertex (input point) corresponding to each Voronoi cell
+- Delaunay edge joining two neighboring Voronoi cells

+**Properties:**
+- No Delaunay vertex lies inside any circumsphere of any Delaunay triangle
-- Maximize minimum angle (Delaunay criterion)
+- Maximizes minimum angle in all triangles (Delaunay criterion)
 - **Advantages:** Guaranteed to exist, unique
 - **Disadvantages:** May create unwanted triangles

+**Algorithms:**
+- Non-trivial, especially in higher dimensions
+- Standard implementations available (e.g., Qhull)

+#### 1b.
+Voronoi Diagram

+**Definition:**
+- Partition of space into regions given by set of points
+- Voronoi cell of each input point: area closest to that point
+- Voronoi vertex: equidistant to three or more input points
+- Voronoi edge: equidistant to two input points

+**Medial Axis/Surface:**
+- Set of points with more than one closest point on curve/surface
+- Extension of Voronoi diagram to continuous curves/surfaces
+- For 2D curves: Voronoi vertices of dense samples approximate medial axis
+- For 3D: Doesn't hold (Voronoi vertices don't necessarily lie close to medial axis)

+#### 1c.
+Crust Algorithm

+**Goal:** Guarantee watertight mesh, same topology (genus) as original shape

+**Curve Reconstruction (2D):**
+1. Compute Voronoi diagram of sample points
+2. Compute Delaunay triangulation of sample points and Voronoi vertices
+3. Crust: all edges of Delaunay triangulation that contain only sample points (Voronoi filtering)

+**3D Extension:**
+- Use Voronoi vertices farthest from sample (instead of all Voronoi vertices)
+- More complex, see Amenta et al. paper

 #### 2. Poisson Surface Reconstruction

+**Key Paper:** "Screened Poisson Surface Reconstruction" (Kazhdan & Hoppe, ACM TOG 2013)

+**Approach:**
-- Fit implicit function to point cloud
+- Fit implicit function f to point cloud
-- Solve Poisson equation
+- Solve Poisson equation: ∇²f = ∇·V
-- Extract isosurface (marching cubes)
+- Extract isosurface {x | f(x) = 0} using marching cubes

+**Marching Cubes Algorithm:**
+- Sample implicit function on 3D grid
+- Construct triangulation of each grid cell separately
+- Given values of f at grid vertices
+- Triangulate zero-isosurface
+- Visit all cells, triangulate each cell with sign changes at vertices
+- 2⁸ = 256 cases of possible sign configurations
+- Can reduce to 15 basic cases using symmetries (rotation, reflection)
+- Encode each cell as 8-bit number (signs at vertices)
+- Look-up triangulation in precomputed table
+- Position vertices along cube edges by linear interpolation

-- **Advantages:** Robust to noise, produces watertight surfaces
-- **Disadvantages:** May fill holes incorrectly
+**Advantages:** Robust to noise, produces watertight surfaces **Disadvantages:** May fill holes incorrectly

 #### 3. Moving Least Squares (MLS)
 - Local surface fitting